Tuesday, November 5, 2024

-November 5th - Am I working to get the reaction I want?
+November 5th - Am I persuading to get the reaction I want?

 The story...

-I've spent way too much time attempting to convince others to accept my ideas and understanding of what's right, just, and best.
-My noble motive may've been to help others yet I may've been attempting to build up and promote myself.
-I might have justified my proclaiming and arguing as refining my thoughts, ideas, and life purpose.
-Developing them wasn't enough though, I had the need to air them out in public and persuade others to accept them too.
+I've spent way too much time attempting to convince others to accept my ideas and understanding of what's right, just, or best.
+My noble motive may've been to help others or I may've been attempting to build up or promote me.
+I might've justified my proclaiming and arguing as refining my thoughts, ideas, and life purpose.
+Developing them wasn't enough though; it seemed I needed to air them out in public and persuade others to accept them too.
 I wish I'd spent more time listening to and seeking to understand others - I expect that I'd have grown and matured more quickly.

 Seinfeld: The pony...

-Another reason that I like the Seinfeld series is that the characters seem to like each other just the way they are - even when they behave badly.
-The only church in town will be composed of a wide variety of people who are in different stages of life.
+The characters truly seem to like each other, just the way they are, in the Seinfeld series - even when they behave badly.
+The only church in town will be composed of a wide variety of people in different stages of life.
 Many to most will be primarily focused on themselves and their own needs until they discover the better way.
 There'll be need for mentoring, patience, grace, and the working out of each person's faith in the reality of community - we're worth it.

 Just for today...